Enkrona/CSSUBMIT-Enhanced/readme.markdown

 * CS 74 - Introduction to Programming Methodology
 * CS 153 - Data Sctructures

-**NB:** All other classes are theoretically supported due to differences in instructors/sections of a class.
-Some instructors may opt for email/[blackboard](https://blackboard.mst.edu/webapps/login/) submission.
+**NB:** All other classes are theoretically supported.
+Due to differences in instructors/sections of a class, some instructors may opt for email/[blackboard](https://blackboard.mst.edu/webapps/login/) submission.

 ###Requirements and Useful Links###
 * A current Linux distribution such as: